Counseling Education

 About Fairfield, CT Category Listings

 Huntersville is a large suburban town in northern Mecklenburg County, North Carolina, United States.
-At the 2020 census, its population was 61,376, making Huntersville the 15th-most populous municipality in North Carolina.
-It is located in the Charlotte metropolitan area and 14 mi (23 km) north of Charlotte.
+As of the 2020 census, its population was 61,376, making Huntersville the 15th-most populous municipality in North Carolina.
+It is located in the Charlotte metropolitan area and is 14 mi (23 km) north of Charlotte.

-Originally named Craighead, the town was renamed to honor Robert Boston Hunter, a local cotton farmer and land owner.
+Originally named "Craighead", the town was renamed to honor Robert Boston Hunter, a local cotton farmer and land owner.
 The town was incorporated in 1873.

 As of the 2020 census, there were 61,376 people, 20,074 households, and 14,960 families residing in the town.